Zidny000/TextExtract/PROJECT_SUMMARY.md

 ## Business Model

 This is a SaaS application with the following business model:
-- Free tier with limited OCR requests
+- Free tier with 20 OCR requests
-- Subscription model for premium features and higher usage limits
-- User account management through web portal
+- Basic tier with 200 ocr requests

 ## Development Environment